Psalm 145, 4-7

-But when we are asked to pray and work for a just peace this becomes a matter not just of stupefied awe, but of the splendor of action to work for safety and solidarity for those threatened through human injustice towards the earth.
+But when we are asked to pray and work for a just peace, this becomes a matter not just of stupefied awe, but of the splendour of action to work for safety and solidarity for those threatened through human injustice towards the Earth.

 Something to do

-Read about the Living Letters visit to Tuvalu and consider what awesome actions or wonderful works of solidarity means for you in your local area and internationally for victims of climate chaos www.oikoumene.org/en/news/news-management/eng/a/article/1634/living-letters-solidarity.html
+Read about the Living Letters visit to Tuvalu and consider what awesome actions or wonderful works of solidarity means for you in your local area - and internationally for victims of climate chaos.

 Something to pray